 The Cox School of Business seeks candidates who show a strong potential for success in today's global business environment.
 Candidates who demonstrate analytical capabilities, leadership experience, interpersonal and communication skills, and personal commitment and motivation are invited to apply.
 The Admissions Committee seeks candidates who possess outstanding academic achievement and potential, leadership qualities, and management potential.
 To assess these characteristics, the committee will look to the following elements to help identify a candidate's potential to succeed in the program: test scores, previous academic records, recommendations that speak to a candidate's professional performance and self-evaluation essays.
-For complete details and an application packet, please visit the website at mba.cox.smu.edu or contact the Cox Admissions Office: telephone 214-768-1214 or 1-800-472-3622; fax 214-768-3956; mbainfo@cox.smu.edu.
+For complete details and an application packet, visit www.coxgrad.com or contact the Cox Admissions Office: telephone 214-768-1214 or 1-800-472-3622; fax 214-768-3956; mbainfo@cox.smu.edu.